AlsaceDigitale/hhcamp_2015/_includes/discover/content.en.markdown

 ###Past events and outcomes
 <img src="/img/health-hackathon-2.jpg" width="220">

-Hacking Health is an international movement: since 2012, over 12 hackathons and dozens of healthcare events took place in Canada and across the world. “**[Hacking Health @ DigitalHealthCamp](http://digitalhealthcamp.eu)**”, the first French edition of the Health hackathon took place in march 2014 in Strasbourg  and more hackathons are scheduled to take place in Hong Kong, Saskatoon, New York and Berlin to name a few.
+Hacking Health is an international movement: since 2012, over 30 hackathons and dozens of healthcare events took place in Canada and across the world.
+The first French edition of the Health hackathon took place in march 2014 in Strasbourg and more hackathons are scheduled to take place in Hong Kong, Saskatoon, New York and Berlin to name a few.

-About the creative energy of **[Hacking Health @ DigitalHealthCamp](http://digitalhealthcamp.eu)** :
+About the creative energy of Hacking Health in Strasbourg :

 > “We all regret we were not in Steve Jobs’ garage in the 80’s, but in 30 years, you will be able to say that you were here in Strasbourg, today…”